 The new breed of SEOs – Visibility Strategists

-At a certain point in time, it was all-about getting the number one spot (#1) on the search engine result pages (SERPs) that every SEO tried to achieve.
+At a certain point in time, every SEO service company or practitioner was all about getting the number one spot on the search engine result pages (SERPs).
 This created a culture among SEOs and the search engines.
 It became more of an all-exclusive dent on the IT industry (although up to this day, a lot of SEOs are still into it).
 It has created that set of skills of tweaking web pages and manipulating rankings through a lot of ways (be it black or white or grey).
 The battle was fierce but it did wonders on software innovations and web technology advancements of some sort.

 Today, things are a lot more complicated than any old-school SEO can think of.
 One SEO specialist could not focus and think of just ranking in web searches alone while being relatively unknown to a lot more channels such as business listings, images, maps/places, news category and a whole lot more dimensions of searches made available by the search engines themselves.
 Think of universal search!